Frequently Asked Questions About Pennsylvania Workers' Comp Benefits

 - Can I apply for and receive Social Security benefits if I am receiving Workers' Compensation benefits?

-Although the law allows you to represent yourself, under most circumstances you should hire an attorney experienced in Workers’ Compensation to handle petitions before a Workers’ Compensation Judge.
+Although the law allows you to represent yourself, under most circumstances you should hire an attorney experienced in Workers' Compensation to handle petitions before a judge.
 Your employer and its insurance company will always have an experienced attorney representing their interests.
-Therefore, you will have a better chance of winning your case if you hire an experienced attorney to represent your interest.
+Getting us on your side will level the playing field and help you get the benefits you need.

-An employer or Workers’ Compensation insurance carrier is not allowed to stop your Workers’ Compensation check without one of the following three things:
+An employer or Workers' Compensation insurance carrier is not allowed to stop your benefits without one of the following three things:

 - A supplemental agreement or Final Receipt that is signed by you;